dotnet/docs/docs/csharp/language-reference/statements/exception-handling-statements.md

 ## The `try` statement

-You use the `try` statement in any of the following forms: [`try-catch`](#the-try-catch-statement) - to handle exceptions that might occur during execution of the code inside a `try` block, [`try-finally`](#the-try-finally-statement) - to specify the code that is executed when control leaves the `try` statement, and [`try-catch-finally`](#the-try-catch-finally-statement) - as a combination of the preceding two forms.
+You can use the `try` statement in any of the following forms: [`try-catch`](#the-try-catch-statement) - to handle exceptions that might occur during execution of the code inside a `try` block, [`try-finally`](#the-try-finally-statement) - to specify the code that is executed when control leaves the `try` block, and [`try-catch-finally`](#the-try-catch-finally-statement) - as a combination of the preceding two forms.

 ### The `try-catch` statement

-Use the `try-catch` statement to handle exceptions that might occur during execution of the code.
+Use the `try-catch` statement to handle exceptions that might occur during execution of a code block.
 Place the code where an exception might occur inside a `try` block.
 Use a *catch clause* to specify the base type of exceptions you want to handle in the corresponding `catch` block:

 :::code language="csharp" source="snippets/exception-handling-statements/Program.cs" id="TryCatch":::